dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 We **strongly** recommend that you have the demo project open as reference as you work through this tutorial.

 ### Overview
-In part 1 of this tutorial, we will cover how to set up your programming environment, applying for and activating your DJI app, and connecting to your drone's camera through the app.
+In part 1 of this tutorial, we will cover how to set up your programming environment, apply for and activate your DJI app, and view your drone's camera feed through the app.

 ### 1.Preparation